DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed in Wegener such that the calibration test comprises placing a calibration object with a known weight on the holder and comparing the known weight with the weight sensed by the weight sensor, as taught by Ng, for the purpose of providing a suitable structure that sets a warning if an instrument goes above a calibration weight (see Ng, paragraph 0142).

-Wegner does not teach wherein when the one or more calibration tests are based on the calibration pressure, the one or more calibration tests include comparing the calibration pressure at a test port to a pressure sensed by a pressure sensor at the test port.
+Wegner does not teach wherein when the one or more calibration tests are based on the calibration pressure, the one or more calibration tests include comparing the calibration pressure at a test port to a pressure sensed by a pressure sensor at the test port calibrating the one or more instruments includes calibrating the pressure sensor based on a difference between the calibration pressure and the pressure sensed by the pressure sensor.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed in Wegner such that the calibration test is based on a calibration pressure, wherein when the calibration test is based on the calibration pressure, the calibration test includes comparing the calibration pressure at a test port to a pressure sensed by a pressure sensor at the test port, as taught by Thill, for the purpose of providing a suitable structure that alleviates improper pressure in the event of its occurrence (see Thill, paragraph 0027).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed in Wegener such the one or more calibration tests include comparing the calibration pressure at a test port to a pressure sensed by a pressure sensor at the test port, and wherein calibrating the one or more instruments includes calibrating the pressure sensor based on a difference between the calibration pressure and the pressure sensed by the pressure sensor, as taught by Norris, for the purpose of providing a suitable means of calibrating pressure sensors prior to use (see Norris, paragraph 0570).

 Regarding claim 16, Wegener discloses the method further comprising triggering the calibration test based on use of the apheresis system (paragraph 0048 describes the apparatus being switched on, at which point the apparatus conducts self-calibration checks)